 Heroin Overdose Epidemic in New Haven, Connecticut

-The city of New Haven, Connecticut has been recently afflicted with a deadly combination of drugs that has been causing overdose rates to soar.
-Officials in the area have declared a state of medical emergency in response to spike of overdose-rates.
+The city of New Haven, Connecticut has been recently afflicted with a deadly combination of Fentanyl-laced Heroin that has been causing overdose rates to soar.
+Officials in the area have declared a state of medical emergency in response to the spike of overdose-rates.

 “I don’t ever recall a day like this ever.”
 New Haven Fire Chief Matt Macarelli told reporters.
 “I don’t think we’ve had this amount in a very, very long time.
 We have barely enough Narcan to get through the night.
 We’re hoping it calms down.
 We used up almost the whole supply of Narcan in the city.”